ssjblue197/pure-ui/README.md

 - Includes an official dark theme 🌛
 - Built with accessibility in mind ♿️

-Designed in Hanoi, Vietnam by [Mr.P](https://www.facebook.com/ssjblue197).
+Develop in Hanoi, Vietnam by [Mr.P](https://www.facebook.com/ssjblue197).

 ---